Ready, Set, Go!

 Your Personal Evacuation Action Plan

-Life safety is the primary goal of Ashland Fire and Rescue.
-During a wildfire residents may be asked to evacuate their homes, and depending upon the situation you may have hours or just minutes.
+Life safety is the primary concern of Ashland Fire & Rescue.
+During a wildfire, residents may be asked to evacuate their homes, and depending upon the situation, you may have hours or mere minutes to get out.
 The Ready, Set, Go!
-(RSG!)
-Program is being used by Ashland Fire & Rescue to educate residents on what to expect in the event of a disaster related evacuation.
-The RSG!
-Program tenets help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go, acting early when a fire starts.
+(RSG!) program is utilized by Ashland Fire & Rescue to help educate residents on what to expect in the event of a disaster related evacuation.
+The tenets of Ready, Set, Go! help residents be Ready with preparedness understanding, be Set with situational awareness when fire threatens, and to Go!, leaving promptly when evacuation orders are given or when safety feels compromised.

 Ready – Be Ready, Be Firewise.